packit/research/source-git-sync-status/README.md

-In order to help with this, both update commands (`packit source-git update-dist-git` and `packit source-git update-source-git`) should refuse to update the destination repository if the history of the two repositories has diverged.
+In order to help with this, both update commands (`packit source-git update-dist-git` and `packit source-git update-source-git`) should refuse to update the destination repository if the head commit in the destination repository doesn't have it's pair commit among the ancestors of the current head commit in the source repository.
 Nevertheless, it should be possible to override this with a `--force` flag, to allow developers to override tooling or human errors and bring the repositories back in sync.

 ## CLI proposals